 Externally the CCP government clearly proclaim that everyone enjoys freedom of religious belief, but internally, they rampantly hunt and persecute Christians.
 Why is this?
 Chief Wang’s seemingly plain statement reveals the root cause of the question.
 He says: “The CCP is an atheistic party.
 People will never be allowed to believe in God.
 Whoever believes in God will be arrested and fixed.
 This is the state policy!”
 “The state policy is the law.”
 These are from the mouth of the police himself.
 But they instead repeatedly emphasize that it goes against the law for Christians believing in God and preaching, and that it is Christians who don’t want families, who don’t take care of the old and the child.
 Isn’t this a thief crying “Stop thief” and a bare-faced lie?
 Even more hateful is that when Li Ming’ai secretly goes back home to see her son during the escape, she is targeted and almost arrested by the police.
 From then on, she is hunted by the local police all the time. … It is obvious to see that how serious the CCP’s persecution of Christians is.

 Because Li Ming’ai believes in God, the village headman often comes to her home to warn her, and deprives of her husband Yang Tao’s work, even confiscates the fish pond they contract for.
 In an atheistic country, if one believes in God, his family will also suffer.
 Doesn’t it deprive Christians of their rights to survival?
 Isn’t it backing Christians into a corner?!
-The violence of the CCP drives Yang Tao to oppose her faith in God, and even beat her for this.
+The violence of the CCP drives Yang Tao to oppose her, and even beat her for this.
 The CCP not only persecute Christians, but also use their power trying every means to instigate Christians’ family members to obstacle and oppose their believing in God. … Thus, the harmonious family is broken into pieces owing to the persecution of the CCP.

 However, in China, the CCP never slackens its persecution and arrest of Christians.
 Rather, it becomes fiercer than ever.
 Three years ago, thanks to Sister Gao’s conveying the message at risk to her own life, Li Ming’ai escapes the affliction.
 Whereas, at present, Li Ming’ai finally is followed and arrested by the police on the way to a gathering.
 In order to let Li Ming’ai give up her faith and betray the church, the police not only threaten and tempt her, but also hit and kick her, even forcefully shock her with the electric batons … The CCP police uses such malicious means to cruelly torture a Christian who neither breaks any laws, nor commits sins, and it indeed runs counter to the right principles!
 The constitution expressly stipulates that citizens have freedom of religious belief.
 The government doesn’t safeguard the Christians’ basic rights and interests of the freedom of belief, but rampantly hunts and persecutes Christians; they completely place themselves above the law.
 This is sufficient to prove that the CCP disregards the law and human rights.
 Once again, it proves with the facts that in China, under the domain of the CCP, there is no freedom of belief.
 It is merely words on a sheet of paper to deceive and fool people and the world.